leezisheng/Domino-Series-Expansion-Board/README.md

 [**Data Conversion Board**](https://github.com/leezisheng/Domino-Series-Expansion-Board/tree/main/Data-Conversion-Board) is an expansion module used for signal waveform acquisition or output via the I2C interface, with the following main features:
 - **Compact Design**: Can be directly connected to XIAO series boards or used as a standalone module; uses an IPEX1 interface for signal input and output, compact in size.
 - **I2C Interface**: Provides an I2C bus interface for stacked connection, supporting up to 4 expansion boards with up to 16 input channels and 2 output channels.
 - **Signal Input and Output**: The signal input sampling rate is up to 860Hz, with an output frequency up to 50KHz.
-A single expansion board supports 4 input channels and 1 output channel.
+A single expansion board supports 4 input channels and 1 output channel.It features an onboard 16-bit high-precision ADC and a 12-bit DAC chip, making it suitable for precise signal acquisition applications.
 - **Signal Input Filtering**: The signal input part uses small filtering capacitors to remove high-frequency noise and ensure smoother input signals.
 - **Signal Output Buffer Isolation**: Voltage followers are used at the output end to improve the drive capability of the output signal and isolate the front and rear circuits.
 - **Stable Power Supply**: Tantalum capacitors are added to the op-amp section for filtering, ensuring stable power supply.